co-cart/co-cart/README.md

 ## Contribute

 If you or your company use CoCart or appreciate the work I’m doing in open source, please consider supporting me directly so I can continue maintaining it and keep evolving the project.
-It's pretty clear that software actually costs something, and even though it may be offered freely, somebody is paying the cost.

 You'll be helping to ensure I can spend the time not just fixing bugs, adding features, releasing new versions, but also keeping the project afloat.
 Any contribution you make is a big help and is greatly appreciated.

-Please also consider starring ✨ and sharing 👍 the repo!
+Please also consider starring ✨ and sharing 👍 the project repo!
 This helps the project getting known and grow with the community. 🙏

-If you want to do a one-time donation, you can donate to:
+I accept one-time donations and monthly via [BuyMeACoffee.com](https://www.buymeacoffee.com/sebastien)
 - [My PayPal](https://www.paypal.me/codebreaker)
 - [BuyMeACoffee.com](https://www.buymeacoffee.com/sebastien)
+- Bitcoin (BTC): `3L4cU7VJsXBFckstfJdP2moaNhTHzVDkKQ`
+- Ethereum (ETH): `0xc6a3C18cf11f5307bFa11F8BCBD51F355b6431cB`
+- Litecoin (LTC): `MNNy3xBK8sM8t1YUA2iAwdi9wRvZp9yRoi`

+Thank you for your support! 🙌

 <!--
 Need to work on how to support monthly donations.
 Once I have figured it out, share details here.